mui/material-ui/CONTRIBUTING.md

 git pull upstream master
 ```
 3. Create a branch `git checkout -b my-topic-branch`
+4. Make changes to the code, using proper [coding-style](#coding-style)
-4. Make your changes, lint, then push to to GitHub with `git push --set-upstream origin my-topic-branch`.
+5. Commit and push to your fork with `git push --set-upstream origin my-topic-branch`
-5. Visit GitHub and make your pull request.
+6. Visit GitHub and make your pull request.

 ## Submitting a pull request